fefe982/DeMangleVC/special_symbols.md

 The virtual base table, contains informaion for virtual bases.

-If there is multiple inheritance, the vbtable may be generated for each of the virtual base.
-It will be demangled with a for part in the "vbtable".
+If there are multiple virtual bases, the vbtable may be generated for each of the virtual bases.
+It will contain a `for` part in the "vbtable" in this case.

 ## `vcall`